kubernetes/kubectl/cmd/kinflate/longerDemo/instances/README.md

 Create a _staging_ and _production_ instance.

-The differences:
+ * The greetings from the web server will differ.
  * In staging we'll enable a risky feature.
- * The greetings will differ.
  * Production will have a higher replica count because it takes public traffic.